blattus/lombardi/readme.md

 Lombardi generally follows the conventions of nflgame and slackbot.
 This means that a few definitions apply across the board:
 * 'Season' and 'Year' are effectively interchangeable - e.g., the 2015-2016 NFL season is referred to by the year 2015.
 So, if you want results from January 2013 you would reference the year 2012 for that season
 * Unless otherwise indicated, player names should be provided in full name format.
 E.g., you should use "Ben Roethlisberger" instead of "B. Roethlisberger" or something else.
-There is currently an [issue open](#issuelink) to add more graceful error handling around invalid name entry, and more flexibilty for name entry overall.
+TODO: add more graceful error handling around invalid name entry, and more flexibilty for name entry overall.
 * Unless otherwise indicated, queries are case-insensitive

 The following queries are currently supported: